Privacy Act 2020

 You could also call this:

-If you destroy any document with personal information in it when you know someone has asked to see that information under subpart 1 of Part 4 of this law.
+If you destroy documents with personal information when someone has asked to see that information under subpart 1 of Part 4, you can get in trouble and have to pay a fine of up to $10,000.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.